 Let me start by reviewing the Type Cover keyboard.
 This bouncy slice of mechanics feels strange, unlike any keyboard I’ve ever used and yet it’s productive.
 It has a backlight too!
 It snaps willingly to the tablet and is the perfect demonstration of how a tablet can turn into a laptop.
 Almost.
 The biggest issue with this setup is the area required to hold it stable.
 A laptop requires the area under keyboard; The Surface Pro requires an extra 200 mm behind it for the stand.
 It’s this huge area that will cut your productivity over a standard laptop if you rely on ‘lap-toping.’
 I tried it for a few keynotes and press events and wasn’t happy with stability.
 Despite that the stand is worth having and after 4 months using the stand I don’t have any sign that the mechanics are wearing out.

 The Surface Pro 3 is an expensive hot-desker. $780 buys you a Core i3, 64GB, digitizer-capable tablet but if you don’t need the pen-layer you might not be getting best value for your money.
-Prices for Ultrabooks have come down recently and a when I look at devices like the Dell(2015 version with Broadwell) I see more battery life, a bigger screen, a better keyboard and more processing power for the same money and just 10% more weight.
+Prices for Ultrabooks have come down recently and a when I look at devices like the Dell XPS 13 (2015 version with Broadwell) I see more battery life, a bigger screen, a better keyboard and more processing power for the same money and just 10% more weight.
 The Core-M mobile PCs are looking good too.
 The Lenovo Yoga 3 11 and ASUS Transformer Book T300 Chi are around the same weight and the Acer Aspire Switch 12 is entering the market at just $699.
 There’s no digitizer on the Acer Aspire Switch 12 and it’s not as powerful as the Surface Pro 3 but it’s much cheaper and arguably more suited to being docked as you can use the Bluetooth keyboard and pointer.
 Many of these Core M options are fanless too and that makes a difference in a quiet office.

 The Surface Pro 3 isn’t loud in normal use but I occasionally hear the sound of a working background process or a heavyweight web page.
 When I’m rendering my 1080p videos the fan gets almost embarrassingly loud in my co-working office but one can’t moan when it crunches through transcoding with such speed.
 Quick Sync has come a long way since I first tested it with a 1st-generation Ultrabook in 2011.
 Handbrake (with Quick Sync support) can now crunch a 1080p 50 FPS 30Mbps file down to 720p at over 200 frames per second!